jpbempel/jpbempel.github.io/_posts/when-escape-analysis-fails-you.md

 analysis of JITed code

-try on JDK8, JDK 11 and JDK14-15 ref C Gracie improvements
+try on JDK8, JDK 11 and JDK14-15 ref C Gracie improvements?

+deeper analysis with fastdebug build (shipilev) for PrintEscapeAnalysis VM options

 ## References
  - [Abstractions Without Regret with GraalVM by Thomas Wuerthinger @ Devoxx BE 2019](https://youtu.be/noX2uHA2Udo?t=1532)